World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 Welcome to this module on the World of Workflows database.
 In this course, you'll learn the basics of World of Workflows database design and management.

 The World of Workflows database is a relational database which is a collection of data organized in tables with columns and rows, allowing for easy access and manipulation of the data.
 You'll learn about the different types of data types, the rules of good database design, and how to use the user interface and workflows to interact with the database.
-By the end of this course, you'll have a solid foundation in the principles of world of workflows databases and be able to use them effectively in your work.
+By the end of this course, you'll have a solid foundation in the principles of World of Workflows databases and be able to use them effectively in your work.
 Let's get started.

 # Types
 A **type** in the workflows database and a spreadsheet are similar in that they both organize data into rows and columns.
 However, there are some key differences between the two.
 A spreadsheet is typically used for storing and analyzing small amounts of data, while a table in the workflows database is designed for storing and managing large amounts of data.